jonathan-bower/DataScienceResources/README.md

   * [Google Analytics](http://www.google.com/analytics/) - In depth real-time analytics.
   * [Mixpanel](https://mixpanel.com/) - provides real-time analytics and solid cohort analysis.
   * [Clicky](http://clicky.com/) - Pride themselves on ease of use.

+### Best Practices
+Source control and keeping accurate documentation so that you and your colleagues can follow and reproduce your work is very important.
+I will add some best coding practices & data science practices.
+[Python Code Style](#http://docs.python-guide.org/en/latest/writing/style/) - Allows for better understanding for everyone involved on the project.
+[Slide Deck for BMPs](#https://python.g-node.org/python-summerschool-2011/_media/materials/best_practices/haenel-best-practices-2011-09-standrews.pdf)  - Slide deck about best practices for coding or the [repo](#https://github.com/esc/best-practices-talk).
+[Engineering Practices in Data Science](#http://blog.kaggle.com/2012/10/04/engineering-practices-in-data-science/) A blog post about the lack of source control in Data Science.
+It's a challenging topic - I believe mode analytics is trying to solve it.

 ## Career Resources